SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 15 October, 2022 at 18:40:53
+# Last Refreshed - 16 October, 2022 at 07:38:13
 The Latest Activity was a Ride -

 <b>Ride with Jess</b>

 which happened on 15 October, 2022 at 06:53:30

-Which is 0 years, 0 months, 0 days, 11 hours and 47 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 44 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/7965030665